Tensions rise as virus cases surge in Wisconsin, Dakotas

 It is increasingly apparent that those choices have come with costs.

+“It’s an emotional roller coaster,” said Melissa Resch, a nurse at Wisconsin’s Aspirus Wausau Hospital, which is working to add beds and reassign staff to keep up with a rising caseload of virus patients, many gravely ill.

+“Just yesterday I had a patient say, ’It’s OK, you guys took good care of me, but it’s OK to let me go,'” Resch said.
+“I’ve cried with the respiratory unit, I’ve cried with managers.
+I cry at home.
+I’ve seen nurses crying openly in the hallway.”

-In North Dakota, which does not require residents to wear masks and whose 770 new cases per 100,000 residents are the highest in the country, 24 more virus deaths reported Wednesday tripled the state’s previous single-day record.
+In North Dakota, which does not require residents to wear masks and whose 770 new cases per 100,000 residents are the highest in the country, 24 more virus deaths were reported Wednesday, triple the state’s previous single-day record.

-“The reported number of deaths today is heartbreaking,” said Nicole Peske, a spokeswoman for the state Department of Health.
+“The reported number of deaths today is heartbreaking,” said state Health Department spokeswoman Nicole Peske said.
 “Unfortunately, the deaths and the increase in cases in long-term care are a direct reflection of what’s happening in the community.”

 The efforts to combat the quickening spread of the virus in the Midwest and Plains states are starting to recall the scenes that have played out in other parts of the county over the past several months.

-In the spring, New York rushed to erect field hospitals as emergency rooms were flooded with desperately ill patients.
-Then, as Northeastern states got a handle on the outbreak, it spread to Sunbelt states like Arizona, Texas and California over the summer.
+In the spring, New York City rushed to erect field hospitals as emergency rooms were flooded with desperately ill patients.
+Then, as Northeastern states got a handle on the outbreak, it spread to Sun Belt states like Arizona, Texas and California over the summer.
 It then moved into the Midwest.

 In Wisconsin, health officials plan to open a field hospital next week at the state fairgrounds to prevent health care centers from being overwhelmed by virus cases, even as state Republicans challenge Democratic Gov. Tony Evers' mask mandate in court.